Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Introduction

 The significance of our findings are two-fold.
-Firstly, we made significant advances in understanding the elusive Bragg glass phase by establishing direct evidence of the Bragg glass for the first time in a charge density wave systems and mapping out the transition temperature $T_{BG}$.
-It is remarkable that the Bragg glass phase suggested from the STM measurements only at temperatures below 1.7K extends all the way up to $~100$K and beyond until the Bragg glass phase collapses at around $2.9\%$ intercalation.
+Firstly, we made significant advances in understanding the elusive Bragg glass phase in a disordered charge density wave system from bulk diffraction data, by mapping the Bragg glass transition temperature estimates $T_{BG}$ in the phase diagram.
+It is remarkable that the Bragg glass phase suggested from the absence of phase dislocations observed in the STM measurements~\cite{Fang2019Phys.Rev.B} at temperatures below 1.7K extends all the way up to $~100$K and beyond until the Bragg glass phase collapses at around $2.9\%$ intercalation.
 Moreover, the evidence for the Bragg glass we established leaves only a very narrow range of phase space that can possibly support the competing short-range ordered phase.
 Secondly, the new discovery enabled by the use of \xtec\ and the new high-throughput measure of peak-width demonstrates the potential of the new ML-enabled data analysis in addressing fundamental issues when intrinsic fluctuations and the effect of disorder lead to a complex and rich plethora of phenomena.
+Higher intensity X-ray that can access many BZ's often lead to worse signal-to-noise ratio.
 The high-throughput measure of peak width enabled us to disentangle the effects of crystalline defects from the effects of intrinsic CDW phase fluctuations by giving us access to zone-to-zone correlation in fluctuations over 20,000 BZ's.
 This separation in turn allowed us to connect the voluminous XRD data with the STM observations and the theory of Bragg glasses.
 The modality of comprehensive high-throughput extraction of theoretically inspired features promises to enable new discoveries in the era of big data, rich with information, and connect varied facets of complex systems accessible to different probes.